jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 7**

+Gee howdy, it's been a long time, huh!
+Life stuff happened, then I got sucked into another project, then halloween happened... busy month.

+I really wanted to fit everything left I had planned before starting work on the pack editor in one huge mega-update, but unfortunately I found other bugs in the program, heard some more feedback, also was busy with other things...
+I felt like it was better to release it into smaller chunks.
+In 7.0 there are a couple bugfixes, a couple new features, and a couple features that are added to the config window but currently aren't implemented.
+Hopefully the last thing is more an exciting preview of things to come and less something that confuses everyone who uses this version~

+•*Fixed a minor bug in the troubleshooting tab that led to the wrong tooltip displaying*

+•*Fixed an actually nasty bug that disabled internet connection to github every time you didn't have a config file loaded*

+•*Made the disabled features a slightly lighter shade of grey, for both readability and also just easier on the eyes*

+•*Un-expanded certain sections in the config window which might have caused the "Save & Exit" button to be wiped from existence for some users.
+If this problem persists, I also added these buttons to a more safe space in the...*

+•*...Brand new "File" tab, which is the place for all your file management needs.*
+>Options for saving & loading, opening certain folders, and deleting logs (because I hated doing it myself).
+I also moved the "Config Presets" section here to make space for new features in the general tab.
+(I still want to do themes someday!!)

+•*Pack Info now contains a "moods" section, where you can view/toggle moods, and look at the pack's Corruption Path.*
+>HUGE asterisk: toggling moods on and off currently does nothing.
+That being said, you can still see the list of moods and number of items relating to each mood.
+You can also toggle these on and off pre-emptively (which will save properly) for when I release the next update which will (hopefully) add proper mood toggling.
+What's Corruption Path?
+Well...

+•*Added various settings and framework for a new "Corruption" mechanic, but... it's currently not implemented!*
+>I wish I could say "Happy Halloween" and release a spooky update involving a feature designed to slowly rot your brain with more degenerate fetishes, but I guess I missed the boat on that one.
+Feel free to toggle or mess around with any of the settings, they don't do anything at all currently.

+KNOWN ISSUES:

+The original demo packs for regular EdgeWare sometimes use the "default" mood as a completely separate mood, while other packs use it as the ONLY mood...
+For now I have made it so you cannot disable "default" so mood editing plays nice, but in the future I might change it to be toggled.

 **Version 6.0001**